framanno/Get_next_line/README.md

 ## **Bonus Files**

-The **Bonus Files** provide a diverse mix of texts, showcasing a blend of humor, adventure, classic literature, and revolutionary ideals.
+The **Bonus Files** reveal more about me and my background.
 Here’s a brief look at each:

 1. **fd0.txt**
    A beautiful and humorous song by **Quartaumentata (4a+), "Vai, vai"**—a piece written in the Calabrese dialect.
 It’s a catchy and lively tune that gives insight into the unique linguistic and cultural aspects of Calabria.